-- Administer and enforce federal and state motor vehicle laws and regulations, including the testing, licensing, and appropriate sanctioning of all drivers. - Maintain/update all driver history files for Iowa drivers, and cooperates with other jurisdictions in sharing data concerning out-of-state drivers. - Maintain and update crash reports and information. - · Administer financial responsibility laws. - Suspend or revoke driving privileges of drivers who have committed OWI or other problem-driver offenses, and lifts suspension or revocation when compliance is achieved. - Administer driver improvement program and motorcycle rider program. - Title and register vehicles that operate interstate. - · Register aircraft and aircraft dealers. - Route overdimension vehicles on lowa's primary and interstate highways. - Administer fuel tax and single state registration program for lowa-based carriers. - · Issue intrastate authority to for-hire carriers. - Issue trip permits for temporary travel in Iowa. - Enforce federal motor carrier safety standards and hazardous materials regulations. - Enforce size, weight, authority, fuel, and registration
+- Administer and enforce federal and state motor vehicle laws and regulations, including the testing, licensing, and appropriate sanctioning of all drivers. - Maintain/update all driver history files for Iowa drivers, and cooperate with other jurisdictions in sharing data concerning out-of-state drivers. - Maintain and update crash reports and information. - · Administer financial responsibility laws. - Suspend or revoke driving privileges of drivers who have committed OWI or other problem-driver offenses, and lifts suspension or revocation when compliance is achieved. - Administer driver improvement program and motorcycle rider program. - Title and register vehicles that operate interstate. - · Register aircraft and aircraft dealers. - Route overdimension vehicles on lowa's primary and interstate highways. - Administer fuel tax and single state registration program for lowa-based carriers. - · Issue intrastate authority to for-hire carriers. - Issue trip permits for temporary travel in Iowa.

-- Investigate title and odometer fraud. - · Resolve failure to transfer title complaints. - · Perform salvage theft examinations. - Investigate driver's license fraudulent applications. - Provide seminars to retail and liquor establishment personnel and local law enforcement concerning driver license fraud detection. - Title and issue registrations for all official vehicles, and special and personalized plates. - Issue all red light certificates for all privately owned emergency vehicles. - Approve and process abandoned vehicle reports for all law enforcement agencies. - Process surety bonds for vehicles missing supporting ownership documents. - Administer county-based registration and refunds for noninterstate vehicles. - Regulate all dealer, manufacturer, wholesaler, recycler, and leasing licensing programs, including revocations/ suspensions. - Administer and issue persons with disabilities permits. - Regulate and issue all vehicle registration fees through rate book programs so counties are aware of vehicle registration fees.
+- Investigate title and odometer fraud. - · Resolve failure to transfer title complaints. - Perform salvage theft examinations. - Investigate driver's license fraudulent applications. - Provide seminars to retail and liquor establishment personnel and local law enforcement concerning driver license fraud detection. - Title and issue registrations for all official vehicles, and special and personalized plates. - Issue all red light certificates for all privately owned emergency vehicles. - Approve and process abandoned vehicle reports for all law enforcement agencies. - Process surety bonds for vehicles missing supporting ownership documents. - Administer county-based registration and refunds for noninterstate vehicles. - Regulate all dealer, manufacturer, wholesaler, recycler, and leasing licensing programs, including revocations/ suspensions. - Administer and issue persons with disabilities permits. - Regulate and issue all vehicle registration fees through rate book programs so counties are aware of vehicle registration fees.